pebblecode/pebblecode.com/README.md

 ### HTTP password

-By default the staging/sandbox sites have a http password with username `pebblecode`, and password `pebblecode`.
+By default the staging/sandbox sites have a http password.

 To disable the password